Audiences and Marketing

 Australia Council for the Arts research blog – Audience Participation

-This informative blog collects reports and publication in various topics, including new and classic reports on the topic of audience participation.
+This informative blog collects reports and publications on various topics, including new and classic reports on the topic of audience participation.

 Audience 2.0 – National Endowment for the Arts